 Do I have to return to my old name?

 You're not required to switch back to your "legal name upon dissolution," no matter what your divorce decree says.
-You won't get into legal trouble by abstaining.
+You won't get into legal trouble for changing your mind.

-Can my ex force me to change my name?
+Can my ex-spouse force me to change my name?

-Your former spouse can't force you to switch your name if you wish to keep it.
+Your former spouse can't force you to change your name after divorce if you prefer to keep it.
 The decision belongs to you alone.

 How and when do I request my old name back?